Ma Ying-jeou: Mayoralty

 During his tenure as mayor, Ma was positively viewed for his reputation for incorruptibility.
 But beginning in September 2006, he was prosecuted on charges of mishandling a US$338,000 special mayoral allowance fund.
-The corruption case dominated news coverage towards the end of 2006, just as Ma was exiting the mayoralty.
-The Taipei high court prosecutor's office alleged that he illegally transferred a portion of the funds into his personal account.
+The case dominated news coverage towards the end of 2006, just as Ma was exiting the mayoralty.
+The Taipei high court prosecutor's office alleged that he illegally transferred a portion of the funds into a personal account.
 Ma was indicted by the Taipei prosecutor's office on February 12, 2007.
 On the same day, he announced his candidacy in the 2008 Taiwanese presidential election.
 In accordance with party rules which prohibit an indicted person from serving as KMT chairman, Ma resigned from the Kuomintang chairmanship, although party members encouraged him to stay.
 The case ended on August 14, 2007, when Ma was found not guilty and was cleared of all charges by the Taipei District Court, allowing him to enter the presidential race.
 (Note: Prosecutors appealed the decision to the Taipei High Court, which again cleared Ma of all charges in December 2007.
 Prosecutors then appealed again to the Supreme Court of Taiwan, which finally ended the case in April 2008 with Ma still being cleared of all charges.)
 Throughout the affair, his popularity remained high as a majority of voters believed the charges to be politically motivated.